Shorter Homilies are Better for Us

 We need to see the good in, and practice them as the Church examples.
 We need to heed the warnings of various passages, to pray with the emotional outcries of the Psalms, and to sit with the parts we just can’t quite get.

-It’s an invitation to abide in Christ, through the Scriptures which are all to-do with Him, and let Him teach us as the great Rabboni through the means he establish in the life of the Church.
+It’s an invitation to abide in Christ, through the Scriptures which are all to-do with Him, and let Him teach us as the great Rabboni through the means he establishes in the life of the Church.

 - I think I just heard all my cradle-Catholic readers gasp.